fleetdm/fleet/handbook/company/README.md

 > Still curious?
 Check out this [visualization of the Fleet repo over the years](https://www.linkedin.com/feed/update/urn:li:activity:7045068060168220672/) or listen to this [conversation between Zach and Mike Arpaia about the origin story of osquery](https://fleetdm.com/podcasts/the-future-of-device-management-ep1).

 ## Org chart
-To provide clarity about decision-making, [responsibility](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility), and resources, everyone at Fleet has a manager, and every manager has direct reports.
+To provide clarity about decision-making, [responsibility](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility), and resources, everyone at Fleet has a manager, and [every manager](https://fleetdm.com/handbook/company#management) has direct reports.
 Fleet's organizational chart is accessible company-wide as a sub-tab in ["🧑‍🚀 Fleeties" (private google doc)](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).
 On the other sub-tabs, you can also check out a world map of where everyone is located, hiring stats, and fun facts about each team member.

-## Product groups
+### Product groups
 Above and beyond the organizational chart, Fleet organizes cross-functional groups focused on particular business goals.
 This helps product development teams move more quickly by eliminating roundtrips spent waiting for feedback and answers from people in other departments.
 Product groups include a designer, a product quality lead, developers, a product manager, and an engineering manager.
 For more information, check out the ["Product groups"](./development-groups.md) page.

+### Management
+To understand the expectations of Fleet's leadership, read 📖[handbook/company/leadership](https://fleetdm.com/handbook/company/leadership).

+### CEO
+Get to know Fleet's CEO and tips for collaborating with him in 📖[handbook/ceo](https://fleetdm.com/handbook/ceo).

 ## Advisors
 While most improvements at Fleet are driven by informal conversations with customers and open-source contributors, the company also has a few dozen advisors and investors, including
 [Sid](https://about.gitlab.com/blog/2022/10/14/one-third-of-what-we-learned-about-ipos-in-taking-gitlab-public/) [Sijbrandij](https://about.gitlab.com/handbook/ceo/#sijbrandij-pronunciation-hint) _(GitLab)_, [Dylan Field](https://en.wikipedia.org/wiki/Dylan_Field) _(Figma)_, [Mike Arpaia](https://www.youtube.com/watch?v=zfCak2UIOD8) _(osquery)_, and [other smart people who are eager to help](https://docs.google.com/spreadsheets/d/15knBE2-PrQ1Ad-QcIk0mxCN-xFsATKK9hcifqrm0qFQ/edit).
 If you have a question for one of them, Fleet's CEO is happy to introduce you.  ([Just ask](https://fleetdm.com/handbook/company/ceo).)

-## Strategy

-You can read about the [company's positioning ("👑 Crown jewels")](https://docs.google.com/document/d/1E0VU4AcB6UTVRd4JKD45Saxh9Gz-mkO3LnGSTBDLEZo/edit#) and [vulnerability management positioning ("👑 Crown jewels pt.
-2"](https://docs.google.com/document/d/1VXnZo5EQeircKvUPYai69GPW8QnECamCE5CU1vjLMPU/edit), or review [decks](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY) and [recordings](https://us-65885.app.gong.io/conversations?workspace-id=9148397688380544352&callSearch=%7B%22search%22%3A%7B%22type%22%3A%22And%22%2C%22filters%22%3A%5B%7B%22type%22%3A%22CallTitle%22%2C%22phrase%22%3A%22all%20hands%22%7D%5D%7D%7D) from recent company-wide ["All hands" meetings](https://fleetdm.com/handbook/business-operations#all-hands).

 ## Slack channels